-The Ubuntu Studio team is pleased to announce the release of Ubuntu Studio 18.10 “Cosmic Cuttlefish”.
-As a regular release, this version of Ubuntu Studio will be supported for 9 months.
+The Ubuntu Studio team is pleased to announce the release of Ubuntu Studio 19.10, code-named “Eoan Ermine”.
+This marks Ubuntu Studio’s 26th release.
+This release is a regular release and as such, it is supported for 9 months.

 Since it’s just out, you may experience some issues, so you might want to wait a bit before upgrading.
 Please see the release notes for a complete list of changes and known issues.

 OBS Studio is now included by default, making Ubuntu Studio the first-ever operating system ready for live streaming and video recording out-of-the-box.

 We realize that OBS Studio 24 has already been released, however we only include version 23 since by the time version 24 was released, the deadlines for inclusion in the Ubuntu repositories had already passed.
 As such, if you require a newer version, the OBS Project does have a PPA.
 If you choose to add this PPA, please note that neither the Ubuntu Studio nor any other Ubuntu team can support it.